graphcore/examples/vision/efficientdet/tensorflow2/README.md

 ```

+More detailed instructions on setting up your TensorFlow 2 environment are available in the [TensorFlow 2 quick start guide](https://docs.graphcore.ai/projects/tensorflow2-quick-start).

 ## Dataset setup
 There are no datasets required for running this inference example, any images can be used.

 ## Running and benchmarking